apache/druid/docs/querying/arrays.md

 Arrays can be inserted with [SQL-based ingestion](../multi-stage-query/index.md) when you include the query context parameter `arrayIngestMode: array`.

 When `arrayIngestMode` is `array`, SQL ARRAY types are stored using Druid array columns.
+This is recommended for new tables.

 When `arrayIngestMode` is `mvd`, SQL `VARCHAR ARRAY` are implicitly wrapped in [`ARRAY_TO_MV`](sql-functions.md#array-to-mv).
 This causes them to be stored as [multi-value strings](multi-value-dimensions.md), using the same `STRING` column type as regular scalar strings.
 SQL `BIGINT ARRAY` and `DOUBLE ARRAY` cannot be loaded under `arrayIngestMode: mvd`.
+This is the default behavior when `arrayIngestMode` is not provided in your query context, although the default behavior may change to `array` in a future release.

+When `arrayIngestMode` is `none`, Druid throws an exception when trying to store any type of arrays.
+This mode is most useful when set in the system default query context with `druid.query.default.context.arrayIngestMode = none`, in cases where the cluster administrator wants SQL query authors to explicitly provide one or the other in their query context.

 The following table summarizes the differences in SQL ARRAY handling between `arrayIngestMode: array` and `arrayIngestMode: mvd`.